 Here's why.
 In network marketing, leaders don't quit.
 You need these kind of people to contribute to your long term residual or passive income.

-Each breakaway organisation is referred to as a generation.
-So as more distributors break away from your organisation you will have a number of breakaway generations.
+Each breakaway organization is referred to as a generation.
+So as more distributors break away from your organization you will have a number of breakaway generations.
 The more, the merrier because...

-As I mentioned, this has the benefit of gradually building a stream of sustainable residual income, a benfit not found in other network marketing compensation plans.
+As I mentioned, this has the benefit of gradually building a stream of sustainable residual income, a benefit not found in other network marketing compensation plans.

 Most stairstep breakaway plans also have additional commissions like a pool commission and sometimes an infinity commission.
 These are commissions paid in addition to the stairstep commission and the override commissions.
 The percentages for these commissions are usually small compared to other commission types.

-There is limited incentive for teamwork within any distributor organisation because each distributor wants to build wide.
+There is limited incentive for teamwork within any distributor organization because each distributor wants to build wide.